CCXLV/apphatch/README.md

 # AppHatch

-A simple AppImage management tool for Linux that helps you install AppImage applications across different Linux distributions.
+A simple AppImage management tool for Linux that helps you install, uninstall and upgrade AppImage applications across different Linux distributions.

 ## Features